 As can be seen, the calibration results are near identical.
 Certainly within more than 'acceptable' tolerances, and with a calibration duration difference of 2 Min 15 Secs vs. 1 Hour 20 Mins 4 Secs.

 In reality the small variations between the results from the two profiling methods can easily be put down to display and probe drift during the profiling and calibration procedure.

 Quick Profiling works best on displays with good a good linear response, and a good initial RGB Separation (a lack of Cross-Coupling errors within the display), combined with good RGB Balance.
 The following graphs show examples of 'good' vs. 'bad' RGB Separation.

 Poor RGB Separation

-If a display shows poor RGB Separation, has poor RGB Balance, and/or has a gamut that is smaller than the target gamut, a full 3D Cube based profile will be required as the display is either suffering Cross-Coupling errors, which will require full volumetric profiling to enable the errors to be 'undone', or if the gamut is low will require cross-coupling to be introduced to allow for accurate calibration of the available gamut range.
+If a display shows poor RGB Separation, has poor RGB Balance, and/or has any irregular non-linear response to the input signal, a full 3D Cube based profile will be required for an accurate calibration as the display will require full volumetric profiling to enable the inherent display errors to be 'undone'.

 Note: Any display that is 'un-calibrated', set to its native/raw mode, should always show good RGB Separation.
 Any indication of poor RGB Separation indicates an underlying issue with the display's design, or a still active, and likely poor, internal colour management system.
 Post calibration it is possible for RGB Separation to show errors, as the calibration procedure may have to introduce cross-coupling to enable the best possible volumetric calibration - this is especially true if the display has a lower gamut that the target colour space.